giotto-ai/giotto-tda/examples/README.rst

 Can there be non trivial H\ :sub:`2` in 2 dimensions?
 -----------------------------------------------------

-This is a simple riddle that shows how the Vietoris-Rips algorithm may find counterintuitive patters in point-clouds.
+This is a simple riddle that shows how the Vietoris–Rips algorithm may find counterintuitive patters in point-clouds.
 The second homology group, H\ :sub:`2`, describes and counts voids: for example, the 2-sphere has a non-trivial H\ :sub:`2`.
 Therefore, we would not expect to find voids in 2-dimensional flat space!
 On the other hand, it is enough to carefully position 6 points on the plane to get a nontrivial H\ :sub:`2`: check the example out for an empirical proof!